With a memoir about growing up in — and leaving — Satmar Williamsburg, 25-year-old Deborah Feldman is one tough Jewess.

 For a few months, Feldman and Yitzy “sort of hid out” with friends from Sarah Lawrence’s continuing education program.

-Thinking the two were temporarily separated and that Feldman, who had just survived a serious car accident, was staying with her mother, whom he’d never met, her then-husband didn’t suspect anything.
+Thinking the two were temporarily separated and that Feldman, who had just survived a serious car accident, was staying with her mother, who he’d never met, her then-husband didn’t suspect anything."

 “For the first few weeks he was totally cool, he thought I was coming back,” she says.
 “Then after I found an apartment, we visited a marriage counselor, and I said this is not going to work out, let’s talk about custody.”